-Do you opt for a power recliner that reclines with the push of a button?
-Or, do you want a manual recliner that requires a bit more effort but offers more of an aesthetic appeal?
+When it comes to recliners, finding the perfect one for your home can be a challenge.
+Do you opt for something with power so you can recline with the push of a button?
+Or do you prefer a manual recliner that requires a little effort, but offers more of an aesthetic appeal?

-There are pros and cons to both the power and manual categories.
-We’re here to break them down so you can make the best decision for your home.
+Whether power or manual, you want a recliner that’s comfortable and on par with your style preferences.
+There are pros and cons to each, and we’re here to break them down so you can make the best decision for your home!

 The difference between a power and manual recliner is simple: one is motorized and one is not.

-As far as cost, depending on quality and brand the cost will range greatly.
-In our collection, you can find both power and manual recliners around the $1,500 mark to $3,000 or more.
+Costs for either type of recliner range depending on quality and brand.
+In our collection, you can find both power and manual recliners starting around the $1,500 mark to $4,000 or more.

-The most obvious pro of a power recliner is the simplicity and ease of use.
-A power recliner is for the person who wants to come home and instantly relax with the touch of the button.
-It's for the person who likes a little luxury in their life.
+A significant pro of a power recliner is its simplicity and ease of use.
+It’s a great choice for someone who wants to come home and instantly relax, or the individual who likes a little luxury in their life.

-Finally, power recliners tend to look bulkier and have the appearance of a recliner whereas a manual recliner blends in a bit easier with your décor.
-However, this is subjective and it comes down to your style preferences.
+Additionally, power recliners tend to look bulkier and have the appearance of a recliner whereas a manual recliner blends in a bit easier with your décor.
+However, this is subjective and comes down to your style preferences.

-Manual recliners are a bit more carefree than a power recliner—they can go anywhere in your house, they tend to be less bulky, and many styles don’t look like a ‘typical recliner.’
+Manual recliners are a bit more carefree than power recliners.
+They have the flexibility to go anywhere in your house, they tend to be less bulky, and many styles don’t look like a “typical recliner.”

-But it’s important to note that not all manual recliners are the same.
-As far as ease of use, Stephanie says that “Stressless recliners are probably the easiest to push back because of their continuous mechanism.”
+It’s important to note, however, that not all manual recliners are the same.
+As far as ease of use goes, Stephanie said, “Stressless recliners are probably the easiest to push back because of their continuous mechanism.”

-There is no right choice, picking a manual or power recliner comes down to personal preference.
-Stephanie describes, “They’re both popular, and manual never went out of fashion when a power option came on the scene.”
+“They’re both popular, and manual never went out of fashion when a power option came on the scene,” Stephanie explained.

-Stephanie’s favorite?
-“I have the Max Recliner from Lee in my house and I love it, it’s very comfortable and looks beautiful in my living room.”
+“I have the Max Recliner from Lee in my house and I love it.
+It's very comfortable and looks beautiful in my living room.”